tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 ### 6.9 List the properties of the Test (non-normative)

-So, our set of Test descriptors (the values of various bdqffdq: properties attached to instances of `Data Quality Need` subclasses, `Method` subclasses, and `Specifications`) for this Test would be as follows:
+So, our set of Test descriptors (the values of various bdqffdq: properties attached to instances of `Data Quality Need` subclasses, `Data Quality Method` subclasses, and `Specifications`) for this Test would be as follows:

 * **Label** VALIDATION_WASATTRIBUTEDTO_STANDARD
 * **Description** Does value in prov:wasAttributedTo conform to the format of the bdqval:sourceAuthority?